-Printable version of publication: Tips for Saving on Homeowner's Insurance
+Tips for Saving on Homeowners Insurance

-Homeowner's insurance is designed to protect your property in the event of losses to your house and belongings.
+Homeowners insurance is designed to protect your home and personal property (the stuff in your home) in the event of unexpected losses due to fire, disaster (but not flooding!), vandalism, theft, and more.
 It also offers protection if someone is injured on your property.

-Actual cash value coverage, as the name implies, will reimburse you for the cost of the property at the time of the claim taking into account depreciation, minus your deductible.
-It's important to account for depreciation when considering this coverage option.
+Actual cash value coverage will reimburse you for the cost of the property at the time of the claim taking into account depreciation, minus your deductible.
+It is important to account for depreciation when considering this coverage option.
 This may result in a lower claim payment than you expect.